 Many Ways to Support St. Peter’s Parish

-Your planned gift may be directed to the parish general fund, to our new St. Peter’s Parish Endowment Fund, or to the Endowment Trust Fund for Catholic Education.
+Your planned gift may be directed to the parish general fund, or to one of our two endowment funds.

 The Parish General Fund: monies in the general fund are used to support all the same things your tithe supports: salaries, textbooks, building repairs, and other regular expenses.
 Gifts received by our general fund will likely be used in the year the gift is received.